imageguy/projects/README.md

 lpg_sensor: sensor to measure LPG (C3H8) concentration

-touchscreen: Circuitry and code do attach ILI9488 3.5" touchscreen to Arduino and run a define a graphical user interface
+touchscreen: circuitry and code do attach ILI9488 3.5" touchscreen to Arduino and define and run a graphical user interface